Growing And Drying Your Own Italian Herb Seasoning

 | Fully Dried Parsley |

-I found for heavier leaves like basil and parsley, it took anywhere from 2-4 hours to get them as dry as I want.
-So yeah, you'll need to plan your activities to stay nearby the kitchen while they're drying.
+I found for heavier leaves like basil and parsley, it took about 3-4 hours to get them fully dry.
+So yeah, you'll need to plan your activities to stay near the kitchen while they're drying.
 But I found the effort was worth it.
-All in one day, I was able to fully dry an ample batch of thyme, basil, oregano and parsley (and enjoy the NY Times Crossword Puzzle in the process!)
+All in one day, I was able to fully dry an ample batch of thyme, basil, oregano and parsley.

 Comments